iCAS-SJTU/Chip-Like-A-House/README.md

     * **Adaptive Margin Calculation**: Automatically calculates I/O margins based on percentage of die size with engineering minimums, accounting for I/O pads, seal rings, power rings, and routing margins.
     * **Intelligent ROW Generation**: Automatically calculates and includes `ROW` sections with alternating orientations (N/FS), optimized for the available die area after margin calculation.
     * **Multi-layer TRACKS Support**: Generates `TRACKS` sections for various metal layers (metal1 to metal10 by default) with configurable start points, steps, and layer-specific adjustments.
-    * **Die Size Validation**: Validates that the specified die size is sufficient to accommodate at least one standard cell and one row.
     * **Template Generation**: Can save current configuration as a JSON template for reuse and customization.
     * Outputs a complete, basic `.def` file structure (with `COMPONENTS` and `NETS` empty).